grwlf/vkhs/README.md

 VKQ command line application
 ============================

-VKQ is a command line tool which demonstrates API usage.
+`vkq` is a command line tool which demonstrates API usage.
 It can be used for logging in, downloading music and reading wall messages.
+Call `vkq --help` or `vkq --help [command]` to read online help.

 Log in to VK